-Since the 2018 report, the highlights of the building improvements include: there has been fluorescent light fixture renewal, security upgrades including cameras and the generator was inspected and repaired.
+Since the 2018 report, building improvements include: fluorescent light fixture renewal, security upgrades including cameras, and the generator was inspected and repaired.
+In 2023, the rooftop drainage system was replaced including gutters and downspouts.
+In addition, re-grading was completed around the school to further address drainage issues.